Five Bible Verses to Pray Over Adult Children

 Her excitement was contagious as others joined in, and for a split second, I regretted mentioning my son’s birthday.

 As I held back the tears, I wasn’t offended by what my friend said.
-My older son did turn 18; that was a fact.
+My older son turned 18; that was a fact.
 I was tearful because, in the blink of an eye, I no longer had a child but an adult—an adult who would find his way in this broken, sin-filled world and make his own decisions.

 Celebrating Big One Last Time (at least for a while!)

 I decided early on that this birthday needed to stand out from the other celebrations.
-We celebrated our usual way with a steak dinner and an ice cream cake from DQ.
+We celebrated in our usual way with a steak dinner and an ice cream cake from DQ.
 We sang Happy Birthday and lit candles.
 He opened his gifts, and I photographed them all.

 Since his birth and every birthday, we have had our photos taken together.
 I always insisted on doing this with both boys on their birthdays.
 It’s something to look back on and remember those special times.